evrythng/evrythng-freertos-sdk/README.md

 to include the submodules.

-### API Account
+### EVRYTHNG account configuration

 First, you need to create a free developer account for the [EVRYTHNG API](https://dashboard.evrythng.com).

-Go to evryhtng-c-library folder, read README->Prerequisites->point 2 and fill in the required info.
+Then go to `evryhtng-c-library` folder, read README->Prerequisites->point 2 and fill in the required info.

 ### Dependencies